mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 	The type [CharField](https://docs.djangoproject.com/en/1.11/ref/models/fields/#django.db.models.CharField) says that `comment` will be stored as string in database.
 That string could be maximal as long as defined in the file settings.py under `DESCRIPTION_MAX_LENGTH`.
 The entry can be saved even if the comment field is `blank`.

 2. __serializers.py__ The models we created in models.py are python objects.
-But these are not very useful in the internet – so we convert them to JSON objects with `serializers`.
-Our Feedback model has a FeedbackSerialzer which inherits a lot of functions from ModelSerializers.
+But these are not very useful in order to access the API – so we convert them to JSON objects with `serializers`.
+Our Feedback model has a FeedbackSerialzer which inherits many functions from ModelSerializers.
 But there are also new functions like `validate_about`. (user is a member of group, that member joined the pickup and the pickup is in the future).
 This validator checks if a user is allowed to give feedback about a certain pickup. _(Validate stuff in a Serializer might sound strange, but it's common in the REST framework.
 See [Validators in the documentation](http://www.django-rest-framework.org/api-guide/validators/))_

 3. __permissions.py__ Another possibility to check if something is allowed are _permissions_.
 They are used in `api.py`.
 Here is for example the permission `IsNotFull` that permits a member to join the pickup event only if it is not full.

 4. __api.py__ The api defines how the data stored in the database can be accessed via API.
-The used HTTP methods (like `GET`, `CREATE` or `JOINED`) are described in the capter _03 Server and Swagger_.
+The used HTTP methods (like `GET`, `CREATE` or `JOINED`) are described in the chapter _03 Server and Swagger_.

 	Instead of normal `Views` we use whole `ViewSets` which allow to combine the logic for a set of related views.
 Have a look on the class `FeedbackViewSet`.
 You will notice that most HTTP methods (like `GET`) are not defined there but in an imported [mixin](http://www.django-rest-framework.org/api-guide/generic-views/#mixins).
 Each mixin contains whole logic for creating a single HTTP request.
 The ViewSets are connected with `urls.py` and defined there in form of an url.